rambotech/BOG.DropZone/README.md

 A very simple non-secure, volatile aspnetcore webapi site for inter-application dropoff and pickup of payloads.
 It is inspired by BOG.Pathways.Server, but removes security tokens and other auth, and auto-creates a dropzone as needed.

 ## How it works
+A drop zone is a named location for one or more applications to put payloads (strings) into it, and one or more other applications to remove them from it.
+The name designates the role and type of traffic for sender's and receivers.
+Many drop zones can be created to faciliate many different types of data transfers.

+**Important**: one payload from a sender will go to ONLY one receiver.
+Observer patterns are not supported.

+A drop zone also has a set of key/value pairs as a dictionary.
+Unlike payloads, they are not removed when read.
+They can be used to hold static reference content, or state.

+### Operational

 The drop zone supports four operational actions, and two admin actions.

-### Operational
 *Dropoff* :: places a new string (as a payload) onto the queue of other payloads.

 *Pickup* :: removes a string payload from the queue and provides it to the calling client.